javascript-tutorial/en.javascript.info/2-ui/5-loading/01-onload-ondomcontentloaded/article.md

 #### `event.preventDefault()` in `beforeunload` event doesn't stop user.

-That may sound weird, but most of browsers don't ask user with `event.preventDefault()`.
+That may sound weird, but most of browsers don't ask user when using `event.preventDefault()`.
 Which means, following code may not work.
 ```js
 window.addEventListener("beforeunload", (event) => {
 	event.preventDefault();
 });
 ```
-So, there are two methods to do this:-
+So, there are two alternatives for  this:-
 + Using `event.returnValue` to return a string, or false.
 For instance, `event.returnValue = false`.
 + Returning false from handler assigned via `onbeforeunload`